janosh/svelte-multiselect/readme.md

   It also added a separate event type `removeAll` for when the user removes all currently selected options at once which previously fired a normal `remove`.
 The props `ulTokensClass` and `liTokenClass` were renamed to `ulSelectedClass` and `liSelectedClass`.
 Similarly, the CSS variable `--sms-token-bg` changed to `--sms-selected-bg`.

 - v4.0.0 renamed the slots for customizing how selected options and dropdown list items are rendered:

   - old: `<slot name="renderOptions" />`, new: `<slot name="option" />`
   - old: `<slot name="renderSelected" />`, new: `<slot name="selected" />`

+- v4.0.1 renamed the `readonly` prop to `disabled` which now prevents all form or user interaction with this component including opening the dropdown list which was still possible before.
+See [#45](https://github.com/janosh/svelte-multiselect/issues/45) for details.
+The associated CSS class applied to the outer `div` was likewise renamed to `div.multiselect.{readonly=>disabled}`.

 ## Installation